-The Russound SS-4.2 four pairs of speakers to be turned on and off through individual switches on the front panel.
+The Russound SS-4.2 speaker selectors allow four pairs of speakers or six pairs of speakers with an SS-6.2 to be turned on and off through individual switches on the front panel.
 Multiple pairs may be engaged simultaneously if desired.
 When multiple pairs are engaged, impedance matching protection must be employed to protect the amplifier from damage.
 The SS-4.2 have this impedance matching protection built in, when selected by the Impedance switch on the rear panel.
 They also have built-in circuit overload protection that disengages the amplifier signal if it exceeds the limits of the selector.
 After being tripped, the amplifier must be shut off before the SS-4.2 will automatically reset itself.
 If this occurs, check all system components for proper connections and use.

 The Russound SS-4.2 speaker switch can be used in one of two mode settings: